zhentao-zou/MURE/README.md

 editing tasks, leading to erroneous results.
 # Framework
 ![alt text](https://github.com/zhentao-zou/MURE/blob/main/Fig/Introduction.png)
+Figure 2: **Overview of the MURE framework.** **Left:** Our framework leverages an interleaved text-image CoT to achieve high-fidelity image editing. **Right:** The Multimodal Deep Confidence (MMDC) reasoning explores a tree of visual reasoning paths at each step.
+It prunes low-quality branches based on a deep confidence score from a reward model, ensuring a superior trajectory toward the final edited image.

 # Introduction
 Image editing with natural language has gained signiffcant popularity, yet existing methods struggle with intricate object intersections and ffne-grained spatial